Spectral analysis of the zigzag process: Bounded perturbations

 \section{Bounded perturbations}

-So far the characterization of the spectrum relies upon Assumption~\ref{ass:norefresh} ($\lambda_{\refr} = 0$), in which case relatively explicit solutions to resolvent and eigenvalue equations can be obtained.
+So far the characterization of the spectrum relies upon the assumption that $\lambda_{\refr}(x) = 0$ for all $x$, in which case relatively explicit solutions to resolvent and eigenvalue equations can be obtained.
 In order to extend our analysis to the case $\lambda_{\refr} \neq 0$, we investigate the effect of small perturbations of the zigzag generator on its spectrum.

 \begin{proposition} Let $(L,\mathcal D(L))$ denote the generator of the zigzag semigroup in $L^2(\mu)$ and let $B$ be a bounded operator on $L^2(\mu)$.
 Suppose the assumptions of Theorem~\ref{thm:spectrum} are satisfied.
 Suppose $\gamma$ is a root of $Z$, so that $\gamma \in \sigma_p(L)$. \begin{itemize} \item[(i)] For $\epsilon > 0$ sufficiently small there is a set of (repeated) eigenvalues $\gamma_j(\epsilon) \in \sigma_p(L + \epsilon B) = \sigma (L + \epsilon B)$, $j = 1, \dots, m$, with total algebraic multiplicity equal to the algebraic multiplicity $m$ of $\gamma$, such that $\gamma_j(\epsilon) \rightarrow \gamma$ as $\epsilon \downarrow 0$.
 Furthermore the eigenvalues $\gamma_j(\epsilon)$ admit the asymptotic expansions